universedocs/Universe-Docs/README.md

 ## -- WYSIWYG editor, Interactive, No security issues, Users consent, Access all hardware features, Efficient
 ## -- No code features
 ## -- Application, documents and anything can be managed from any device
+## -- Application and documents can be accessed by other applications
 ## -- Application and document library
 ## -- Training tool
 ## -- Can export to file and print hard copy